sfc-gh-sdickson/SVG-Image-Gen/README.md

 **Authentication Errors**:
 - **Active Session (SiS)**: Ensure you're logged into Snowflake and have an active session
 - **Connection Parameters**: Verify connection parameters are properly configured in your Snowflake environment
-- **Environment Variables**: Verify your `.env` file contains correct credentials for local development
+- **Environment Variables**: Verify your environment variables are set correctly for local development
 - **General**: The system automatically tries three authentication methods - check the status messages for which method succeeded or failed

 **Private Key Authentication Gotcha**: